-Section 72 of the Access to Information Act require that the head of every government institution prepare for submission to Parliament, an annual report on the administration of the Act within the institution during each financial year.
+Section 72 of the Access to Information Act requires that the head of every government institution prepares for submission to Parliament, an annual report on the administration of the Act within the institution during each financial year.

 A. General information – Part I

 To better understand the context in which the Access to Information Act is implemented, the following presents background information about the Canadian Space Agency.

 The Canadian Space Agency reports to the Minister of Industry.

 The mandate of the Canadian Space Agency is to promote the peaceful use and development of space, to advance the knowledge of space through science and to ensure that space science and technology provide social and economic benefits for Canadians.

 The mission of the Canadian Space Agency is as follows:

 "The Canadian Space Agency is committed to leading the development and application of space knowledge for the benefit of Canadians and humanity".